-I also keep things running smoothly behind the scenes of Vegan Coach with Customer Support and all the techy stuff, so you'll likely have contact with me somewhere along the way.
+I keep things running smoothly behind the scenes of Vegan Coach with Customer Support and all the techy stuff, so you'll likely have contact with me somewhere along the way.

 Sass asked if I would introduce myself and share a little of my story with you because she's sure you'll relate!

 If you are vegan, or considering it, chances are you probably have a moment you can point to as your "Ah-ha moment."

 Mine happened at the tender young age of 39.
 I went vegan "cold turkey" after reading John Robbins' classic book Diet for New America.

 But, I had one problem: I did not know how to cook this vegetarian way.

 I ate out most the time and all I had ever cooked myself were burgers, eggs, toast, and some strange mixes of stuff that combined with hamburger like Manwich® and Hamburger Helper®.

 The only recipe I had ever used was on a package of egg foo yung, which to me was a BIG deal as I followed the directions of heating the pre-mixed ingredients in little packages inside the box.
 I thought I was "cooking."

 As I struggled to become vegan, I wondered how I could eat breakfast without milk.
 Or eggs.
 Or cheese.
 What else could there be?